rascada/polish-school/README.md

 Examples folder contain files that are shown to us.

-First of all:
+We:
-- we don't know git
+- first of all, don't know git.
+- mostly write built-in functions

 # front-end
 We: